 Fruit is always a smart choice to satisfy your sweet tooth while getting a great dose of nutrition.
 For example, the USDA’s nutrient database shows one medium apple provides more than 4 grams of fiber and plenty of vitamin C for just 95 calories.
 Going for something whole like an apple or banana is especially smart for lunch because you can easily toss it in your bag without having to worry about making a mess or the need for refrigeration.

 There’s no denying healthy foods can be pricey, but beans are still one of the best bargains in the grocery store.
 When you consider what you’re getting by eating these legumes, they’re an even better deal.
 A ½-cup serving of cooked chickpeas is about 50 calories and offers hefty doses of protein, fiber, and iron.
 Because they’re so sturdy, beans are especially great for those who make their own lunch.
 Toss some with your favorite grain, some roasted veggies, a simple vinaigrette, and a crumble of goat cheese for a simple and delicious salad.

 7. Cruciferous vegetables

 Tender lettuces might be the lunch standard, but cruciferous veggies will do a better job of keeping you full for the rest of the day thanks to potent levels of fiber.
-The USDA’s nutrient database shows 1 cup of chopped broccoli contains 2.4 grams of fiber while the same site reports 1 cup of chopped romaine has just 1 gram.
+The USDA’s nutrient database shows one cup of chopped broccoli contains 2.4 grams of fiber.
+The same site reports one cup of chopped romaine has just one gram.
 While the broccoli also contains nearly three times the amount of calories, it’s still a negligible amount.
 Unless you’re eating mounds and mounds of veggies every day, this difference won’t impact your diet.
 Cauliflower, kale, and Brussels sprouts are also great choices from this vegetable family.